Air Ways

-Air Ways was an Australian factual television series broadcast on the Seven Network, narrated by Corinne Grant and produced by Lyndal Marks, the executive producer in charge of Border Security.
+Air Ways is an Australian factual television series broadcast on the Seven Network, narrated by Corinne Grant and produced by Lyndal Marks, the executive producer in charge of Border Security.
 It began screening in July 2009 and was filmed in airports including Melbourne, Coolangatta, Rockhampton, Mackay, Adelaide, Launceston, Hobart and Alice Springs.

 Air Ways followed the day-to-day operations of budget airline Tigerair Australia.
 It had a similar premise to the successful UK factual television series Airline.

 Reception

 Ratings

 Air Ways had a strong debut, attracting an audience of 1.216 million for its first episode.
 Subsequent episodes have been watched by over 1.3 million viewers a week.
 On 25 August 2009, it was the second most popular show of the day.

 Air Ways was ranked 7th in the top 15 shows for the week ending 25 July 2009 and 13th for the week ending 1 August 2009.